Samsquamptch/Samsquamptch/README.md

 # Hi there, I'm Matt 👋

-I'm a third year university student based in London with almost 6 years experience working in IT.
+I'm a recently graduated university student based in London with almost 6 years experience working in IT.
 I've written scripts in Powershell which were used in a live production environment and currently maintain an inhouse bot written in Python for several online communities.

 Programming/Scripting Languages I've used:
 - Python